robinmenninga/ASUS-PRIME-x570-PRO-Version-Checker-Ruby/README.md

 # Linux dependencies
 - dmidecode

+# Installation
+After cloning the repo, start by installing all the dependencies.
+First install the bundler gem with the command `gem install bundler`.
+After this, run the command `bundler install` in the cloned folder to install all the gems required by this script (and when on linux, also install the linux dependency with your favorite package manager).

 # Usage
-Start by installing all the dependencies.
-First install the bundler gem with the command `gem install bundler`.
-After this, run the command `bundler install` in the cloned folder to install all the gems required by this script (and when on linux, also install the linux dependencies with your favorite package manager).

 On Windows, simply execute one of the provided bat files.
 You can also open command prompt and execute the command `ruby check_version.rb` or `ruby check_version_win11.rb` (which is what the bat files do).

 On Linux, run the command `ruby check_version_linux.rb` or `./check_version_linux.rb`.